Survivorship: During and After Treatment

 Here are some tips to make sure your pets are safe and cared for during treatment:

-• Make sure you have someone you know that agrees to care for your pets if you have an emergency or need help.
+• Make sure you have someone you know who agrees to care for your pets if you have an emergency or need help.

-• If your pet is microchipped, you can add another contact in the microchip database in case your pet gets lost and is taken to a shelter or vet.
+• If your pet is microchipped, add another contact in the microchip database in case your pet gets lost and is taken to a shelter or vet.

 • Know where pets can and can’t go.
-Most health care settings do not allow pets for health and safety reasons.
+Most health care settings don’t allow pets for health and safety reasons.

 The American Cancer Society medical and editorial content team